 If you’re working in a new construction, wipe down baseboards and around joints where drywall dust may have settled.
 Again, blow as much dust and debris off as possible, then wipe the rest using a damp, lint-free rag.

-Regardless of the substrate, never use a soaking-wet rag, as you don’t want to introduce moisture to the surface before caulking.
+Regardless of the substrate, never use a soaking-wet rag, as you don’t want to introduce moisture to the surface before caulk application.

 Proper caulk bead configuration